ty-edelweiss/photo-gallery/README.md

 # Photo Gallery

-This project is vary simple. only 2 files exsit.
+This project is vary simple. only single files exsit.

+Our goal is to display photos simply and automatically.

+## Usage

+Just executing the following command.

 ```
-php -S 0.0.0.0:8989 router.php
+php -S 0.0.0.0:8989 gallery.php
 ```
+After running this program. a temporary file , `cache.bin` is automatically created for cacheing photos.